wp-plugins/genesis-social-profiles-menu/readme.txt

 5. The custom menu added to Header Widget Right are - as a custom menu widget (shown here with [free Autobahn child theme](http://genesisthemes.de/en/genesis-child-themes/autobahn/))

 == Changelog ==
+= 1.1 =
+* Fixed possible enqueue issue with stylesheet: replaced deprecated hook with new standard.
+* Added two more helper classes for more space if needed: `space-top` and `space-bottom` - by user request :)
+* Updated readme.txt file documentation.
+* Updated German translations and also the .pot file for all translators!
+* Tested & proved compatibility with WordPress 3.3 final release :-)

 = 1.0 =
 * Initial release

 == Upgrade Notice ==
 If you have a cache plugin running in WordPress, it's recommended to delete/ clear the cache just after upgrading the plugin.

+= 1.1 =
+Important change: improved compatibility with WordPress 3.3+.
+Added two new helper classes for more space on the top or bottom if needed.
+Also updated readme.txt file, German translations and .pot file for translators.

 = 1.0 =
 Just released into the wild.